pazacharis/GridRep/README.md

 The GridRep transformer generates a representative input subset based on DBSCAN's _min_samples_ parameter that participates in the clustering procedure.
 The generated labels can then be re-mapped back to the original input data.

-If the input data does not appear to be of low-cardinality, the GridRep transformer also allows to eliminate suspected false precision (e.g. lots of meaningless decimals after standardisation) by simply passing a _rounding_decimals_ parameter value.
+For high-cardinality data, the GridRep transformer also allows to eliminate suspected false precision (e.g. lots of meaningless decimals after standardisation) by simply passing a _rounding_decimals_ parameter value.

 <img src="subsampling.png" width=400>
 <!-- ![Representatives](files/subsampling.png) -->